luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 ---
 layout: default
-title: Tutorial - Object Detector Training with Mobilenet SSD v2
+title: Tutorial - Custom Object Detector Training
 toc_title: Custom Object Detector Training Demo
 description: Learn how to detect objects of your choice in real time!
 order: 4
 ---

 # {{ page.title }}

 Need to use DepthAI to detect objects which **aren't already available in the [OpenVINO Model Zoo](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/)** or for which there **isn't** already a **model online**?